Apple Store

 Mac mini and MacBook.

-These special editions could be "hopped up" with a faster CPU, a screaming mobile GPU with 256MB of dedicated video memory, a FireWire 800 port, backlit keyboard (in the case of the MacBook), and the choice of black, red, or silver aluminum enclosures.
+These special editions could be "hopped up" with a faster CPU, a screaming mobile GPU with dedicated video memory, fast storage, and the choice of black, red, or silver aluminum enclosures.
 Of course Apple would need to charge extra for the "S" line but that's okay.
 We pro-sumers who like little things that go fast will gladly pay the price.

 Look at what MINI Cooper buyers are willing to pay.
 The base MINI Cooper lists for $18K.
 The MINI Cooper S (as in "supercharger") starts at $22K.
 If you start adding options like the John Cooper Works Tuning Kit, Sports Suspension, Harman/Kardon sound system, leather seats, etc., the price quickly climbs to $33K and beyond.
 No problemo.

 I first proposed the "S" concept for Apple products back in 2003 when the 12" G4 PowerBook was released.
-I wrote that it was a mistake to "hamstring" it with a slower CPU, slower GPU, and lack of a FireWire 800 port.
+I wrote that it was a mistake to "hamstring" it with a slower CPU, slower GPU, and slow i/o ports.
 There should have been an "S" version for those who like small things that go fast.

 If you are reading this article and work for Apple Computer, please pass this idea along to Jonathan Ives, the V.P. of Design.